 Do we see this pattern in our lives?
 Are we trying to conquer something God has given us to conquer but we can’t seem to do it?
 Or maybe we have learned how to do it, and are doing it well, but we fall into old patterns and sin and/or idolatry rears its ugly head and takes us captive.
 We can repent and cry out to God, but each time our sin gets deeper and deeper.
 This is absolutely the same as the nation of Israel.

 They took land, divided it up, but did not follow God’s direction for how the land was conquered.
 They did not destroy the Canaanites, but instead intermarried, worship their Gods, and adopt their traditions regarding worship especially.
 They needed a rescue mission!

 Whenever I am learning something new, I am never perfect from the start.
 Most of the time I never become perfect at doing something as well.
 But I do know that after I learn the “academics” of how to do something I can practice.
 I need to follow whatever steps I’ve learned as well as pay attention to any changes that might happen.
 I can’t lose sight of my Savior, or everything else will fall apart as well.
 I need to stay away from rescue missions, but if I need one, I know how to call one right now.

-Let’s all ask ourselves about our reactions to setbacks.
-Do you trust in God’s plan?
+Do you need a rescue mission?
+Do you need to repent and cry out to God?
+Will he give you a measure of his grace?
+Do you trust in God’s ways to point you toward grace?
 How much do you need God’s grace?
 How have you seen His grace in your life?
 How have you seen His grace this week, or even today?